HM Prison Pentridge

-HM Prison Pentridge was an Australian prison that was first established in 1851 in Coburg, Victoria.
-The first prisoners arrived in 1851.
-The prison officially closed on 1 May 1997.
+HM Prison Pentridge, better known as Pentridge Prison, was an Australian prison established in 1851 in Coburg, Victoria.
+The first convicts arrived at the gaol in 1851.
+The facility closed on 1 May 1997, although some of the heritage-listed buildings still stand.

 Pentridge was often referred to as the "Bluestone College", "Coburg College" or "College of Knowledge".
 The grounds were originally landscaped by landscape gardener Hugh Linaker.

-The site is currently split into two parts.
+The site is split into two parts.
 The northern part of the prison, referred to as the "Pentridge Coburg" or "Pentridge Piazza" site, is bordered by Champ Street, Pentridge Boulevard, Murray Road and Stockade Avenue.
-It is currently under development by the developer Shayher Group, who has owned the site since 2013.
+It is under development by the developer Shayher Group, who has owned the site since 2013.
 The southern part of the prison, referred to as the "Pentridge Village" site, is bordered by Pentridge Boulevard, Stockade Avenue, Wardens Walk and Urquhart Street.
-It is partially owned by the developer Future Estate.
+It is partially owned by the developer, Future Estate.
 D Division is owned privately by Pentridge Cellars Pty Ltd.

 Divisions

-The prison was split into many divisions, named using letters of the alphabet.
+The prison was split into divisions, named using letters of the alphabet.